wp-plugins/get-directions/readme.txt

 to display a map on the page use the short code [get-directions] with the appropriate parameters

-A destination is mandatory and may be specified preferably as a latitude / longitude pair e.g.    latlong='51.36887,-0.408999' or can be based on postcode/zipcode & country
+A destination is mandatory and is specified as a latitude / longitude pair e.g.    latlong='51.36887,-0.408999'

 *Optional*